maitlandmarshall/MAD.IntegrationFramework/README.md

 }
 ```

-The MAD.IntegrationFramework exposes a web front-end bound to the BindingPort property.
+The MAD.IntegrationFramework exposes a web frontend bound to the BindingPort property.
 By default, you can save / load your MIFConfig meta data by browsing to http://localhost:666/configuration

 ![Screenshot of config page](https://github.com/maitlandmarshall/MAD.IntegrationFramework/raw/ReadmeUpdate_9-04-2020/wiki/configPage.png)